Getaway in PA: Stay Cool and Experience Geological Beauty Close to Home at Penn's Cave

 The highlight of the tour, Schleiden says, is passing through the butterfly garden on the way to see some actual Nittany Lions.

-And the park now has two new attractions opened for the summer 2013 season.
+And the park now has other attractions.
 The first is the 4,800 square-foot Prospector Pete’s Miners Maze.
 The maze’s surface is paved and participants get prizes for beating previous time records.

 “It’s a great competitive thing for friends and family, but we’re also finding that a lot of people are interested in using it as a team-building exercise,” Schleiden says.
 “It appeals to all ages.
 We had grandparents here yesterday and I think they had more fun than the children did in the maze.”